Shopify/statsd-instrument/README.md

 ```

 ## Reliance on DNS
 Out of the box StatsD is set up to be unidirectional fire-and-forget over UDP.
+Since version 1.6.0 it resolves DNS name on first usage, and caches it locally to reduce performance impact of DNS names resolving.
+To disable this behavior set `cache_server_address` to `false` (but take into account that even for IP addresses this switching off this option could lead to 6x performance degradation - see [Issue #28](https://github.com/Shopify/statsd-instrument/pull/28) for details.)

 Configuring the StatsD host to be a non-ip will trigger a DNS lookup (ie synchronous round trip network call) for each metric sent.
 This can be particularly problematic in clouds that have a shared DNS infrastructure such as AWS.

 ### Common Workarounds
 1. Using an IP avoids the DNS lookup but generally requires an application deploy to change.